Australia women's national softball team: Test series

 In 1962, Australia played a test series against New Zealand in New Zealand.
 Australia won two out of three games in the test.

 In March 2012, the team played a test series against the Japan women's national softball team in Canberra.

 Indigenous representation

 Stacey Porter was the team's first aboriginal teammate to represent Australia in softball the Olympics.
-Other aboriginal members of the national team include Vanessa Stokes.
+Other aboriginal members of the national team include Vanessa Stokes, Tarni Stepto, Mollie Chilcott, Terri Damager and Janice Blackman.